astrapi69/lottery/README.md

 * Draw a super number
 * Draw the number of the game seventy seven
 * Draw of lottery numbers in a given number area and a given volume
+* Summarize draw with a given counter map from already drawn lottery numbers

 ## License